srini009/serviz_installation/README.md

 Repository containing the installation instructions and customization scripts for SC 2022 paper427: "SERVIZ: A Shared In Situ Visualization Service"

-## Note: It is important to follow these steps in the exact order specified to correctly set up the software components for reproducibility.
-## Note: The instructions here assume that you are logged in to the Theta cluster at ALCF
-## Note: It is assumed that the directory structure looks like the following:
+### Note: It is important to follow these steps in the exact order specified to correctly set up the software components for reproducibility.
+The instructions here assume that you are logged in to the Theta cluster at ALCF.
+It is assumed that the directory structure looks like the following:
   * $HOME/serviz-installation-instructions/
   * $HOME/amr-wind/
   * $HOME/serviz/
   * $HOME/amr-wind-experiments/
   * $HOME/mochi-spack-packages/
+  * $HOME/ascent

 ### Step 1: Installation of radical-pilot components:

-First, go over the installation instructions: https://radicalpilot.readthedocs.io/en/stable/installation.html.
-The following instructions assume that you have already installed and have a working MongoDB installation, Python, Conda, and other dependencies for radical-pilot setup and working.
-We recommend using virtualenv and pip for installing radical-pilot.
+First, go over the installation instructions here: https://radicalpilot.readthedocs.io/en/stable/installation.html.
+The following instructions assume that you have a working MongoDB and Python3.6+ installation.
+We **recommend** using virtualenv and pip for installing radical-pilot and its dependencies.
 The instructions that follow are only for customizing radical-pilot for SERVIZ.
-These instructions assume that you are inside a Python virtualenv.
+These instructions assume that you are **inside** a Python virtualenv.
 1. Install radical-saga@1.12.0 using the command: ```pip install radical.saga==1.12.0```
 2. Install radical-utils@1.12.0 using the command: ```pip install radical.utils==1.12.0```
 3. The third component, radical-pilot would require a custom installation.
 For this: